geneontology/go-ontology/docs/Installgit.md

 ## Installing git

-1. In order to locally edit the ontology and push changes back to the GitHub repository, you will need to have git installed on your machine.⋅⋅
+1. In order to locally edit the ontology and push changes back to the GitHub repository, you will need to have git installed on your machine.

 2. To check if you already have git installed, or to see what version of git you have, type either of these commands in your terminal: